damien1/dbc-backup-2/plugin_readme.md

 - FIXED - now use mysqli.query as mysql_query is deprecated
 - FIXED - since 2.3.25 issue with plugin settings
 - NEW - since 2.3.25 plugin help pulldown menu added
+- NEW - since 2.3.26 we check if mysqli is enabled

 = Version 2.2 =
 - Killed a few bugs.
 Getting this ready for the next WordPress 3.6